Kirsten Rodine-Hardy, Ph.D.

 Rodine-Hardy, Kirsten.
 2013.
 Global Markets and Government Regulation in Telecommunications.
 New York: Cambridge University Press. http://www.cambridge.org/knowledge/discountpromotion?code=RODINEHARDY13

 Rodine-Hardy, Kirsten.
 Nanotechnology: Global Regulation at the Nexus of Environmental Politics and International Security.
-Under Contract.
+Forthcoming.
 Stanford University Press, Emerging Frontiers in the Global Economy series.

 Articles in Referred Journals